marcsosduma/cobgdb/README.md

 <h1>COBGDB</h1>

 It is a command-line application, programmed in C, designed to assist in debugging GnuCOBOL code using GDB.
 The application is based on the extension for Visual Studio Code (VSCode) created by Oleg Kunitsyn, which can be found on GitHub: https://github.com/OlegKunitsyn/gnucobol-debug.

-COBGDB is currently in development.
+CDBGDB is still under development; however, it can already be used and can help you debug your applications.

+## Requirements

+* GnuCOBOL cobc 3.1.2 or later.
+* GNU Compiler gcc.
+* GNU Debugger gdb.

+## Getting Started

 In the Windows subdirectory, the executable program for this operating system is available.

-To compile the code on Windows, you can use MinGW.
+To compile the code on Windows, you can use MinGW, which is usually included in the GnuCOBOL package.
 The Makefile is configured to generate the program for both Windows and Linux.

 To run the example program:

-1. On Windows, first install MinGW (Minimalist GNU for Windows).
+1. On Windows, first install MinGW (Minimalist GNU for Windows) or use the gcc/mingw32-make included in the GnuCOBOL package.
 2. Execute the make ('mingw32-make' for Windows) command to compile the code.
 3. Run the example program using the following command:
 ```bash